-- External factors, such as: - interest rates in financial markets outside Israel: - the impact of changes in the credit rating of Israel: - the security situation;
+- External factors, such as: - interest rates in financial markets outside Israel; - the impact of changes in the credit rating of Israel; - the global and regional security situation;

-- the economic growth and stability of Israel's major trading partners, including the United States and the European Union; - the global high-tech market; and - regional economic and political conditions. - Internal factors, such as: - general economic and business conditions in Israel: - present and future exchange rates of the Israeli currency; - foreign currency reserves; - the level of domestic debt; - domestic inflation; - the level of budget deficit; - the level of foreign direct and portfolio investment; and - the level of Israeli domestic interest rates.
+- the economic growth and stability of Israel's major trading partners, including the United States and the European Union;

+- the global high-tech market; and

+- regional economic and political conditions.

+- Internal factors, such as:

+- general economic and business conditions in Israel:

+- the security situation in Israel;

+- present and future exchange rates of the Israeli currency;

+- foreign currency reserves;

+- the level of domestic debt;

+- domestic inflation;

+- the level of budget deficit;

+- the level of foreign direct and portfolio investment; and

+- the level of Israeli domestic interest rates.